hemisemidemipresent/cyberquincy/README.md

 -   `sequelize-cli` if you want to make changes (or migrations or something) to the database, (al)though you shouldn't be, just suggest something in this discord instead.
 If you are interested look at `./migrations`, and check [this guide](https://dev.to/nedsoft/add-new-fields-to-existing-sequelize-migration-3527)
 -   `pluralize` used in parser

-## how commands are processed

--   first, it starts in `generateListeners()` in `server.js`
--   then it is processed in `command_center.js`
--   it is then executed using `command.execute(message, args);`, using `module.exports`
--   then the DB stuff and ad stuff happens back in `command_center.js`

-commands are using node.js `module.exports`

-there is a command arguments parser, [check it out](https://github.com/hemisemidemipresent/cyberquincy/tree/master/parser)

 # database fields

 (I think they are called fields)